 One in four Erie City residents - and almost one in six Erie County residents live in poverty.
 This has a detrimental overall impact on the community's quality of life and economic growth.
 People in poverty often lack the resources and relationships to the community to overcome the barriers needed to move out of poverty.

 The Getting Ahead program has had over 250 graduates with over 150 entering the workforce increasing their economic stability.

-Getting Ahead is an Erie Together program that focuses on the elimination of poverty in Erie County.
-The mission is to provide low-income individuals and returning citizens with the tools needed to become independent and provide for their self and families.
+Getting Ahead focuses on the elimination of poverty in Erie County.
+The mission is to provide low-income individuals and returning citizens with the tools needed to become independent and provide for themselves and their families.

 Upon completion of a 10-week program on how to "Get Ahead" when living in poverty, participants are paired with a mentor who offers support and acts as a positive role model, while working to fulfill their goals and get ahead.

 The Getting Ahead program helps low-income families move from dependency to self‐sufficiency through education, self‐assessment, and mentoring experience.
 The participants will take a look at their current situation and plan for the future all while building relationships, setting goals and resources to "get ahead".